benbpyle/eks-istio-ingress/README.md

 # Istio Ingress with AWS ALB

 This repository contains Kubernetes manifests for setting up Istio with an AWS Application Load Balancer (ALB) and deploying a service from AWS ECR.
+It is further explained and supports the blog article [hosted at this link]()

 ## Components